Zooniverse Wills Transcribathon - Join us live on Thursday 24 July 1-4 BST. Sign up here: willstranscribathon.eventbrite.com

 Results

-Between the launch on the 15th October and midday on the 7th November, you have checked a very impressive 103,721 lines of text and transcribed a further 19,104 lines from scratch.
-This translates into over 30,000 lines of text that have been checked three times, or transcribed five times.
+Between the launch on the 15th October last year and early on the 18th March, you have checked a very impressive 358,551 lines of text and transcribed a further 40,944 lines from scratch.
+As each image has to be checked three times, or transcribed five times, this means that 112,142 lines of checked text have been completed, and 7,717 lines have been fully transcribed from scratch.
 This represents a fantastic contribution to our project – well done on deciphering so many fuzzy images, coping with odd spellings, and interpreting difficult handwriting.

 Figure 1, Number of lines checked by the number of corrected words.